membraneframework/membrane_tutorials/basic_pipeline/1_Introduction.md

 + *packets_per_frame* is a number of packets on which each frame will be dismentled

 Based on the input file content, that command will create multiple files, `<input_file_path>.<speaker id>.<input file format>` .
 For instance: `input.txt` with input from speakers `A` and `B` will be split into `input.A.txt` and `input.B.txt` files.
 The first file will contain the shuffled list of packets made from the `A` speaker's lines from the input file and the second file will contain a shuffled list of packets made out of the `B` speaker's lines of the input file.
 That `shuffle` is a way to simulate the imperfectness of the network - in real-life scenario, the order in which the packets are received is not always the same as the order in which they were sent.
+[Here](https://www.openmymind.net/How-Unreliable-Is-UDP/) you can read about this phenomen occuring while using UDP.
 Below you can see the steps which are taken during the input files generation:<br>
 ![Example Input](assets/images/example_input.drawio.png)
 # Task description